sixiong-wang/academic-page/_pages/includes/pub.md

 <details close><summary>Click for more information</summary>
 <div markdown="1">
 - **My Roles** : Individual Work
-- **Abstract** : In Lacan's Graph of Desire, a **drive** is mentioned.
-Its function is to castrate Jouissance to the margins of the body.
-The reflection of this castration on the body is the completion of the movement.
+- **Abstract** : J. Lacan’s Graph of Desire depicts an ascending **drive** which functions to relegate Jouissance to the peripheries of the body.
+This castration of the body culminates in acts such as speaking or excreting.

-In order to describe this drive, this project places the age after the 2008 subprime mortgage crisis as a carrier for narrative, bankers need to use a force to stimulate the financial.
-Bankers hijacked the drive and packaged it into a funland to save the age of jumping from buildings.
+To elucidate this drive, this project positions the post-2008 subprime crisis era as a narrative frame.
+In this period, characterized by suicidal leaps from buildings, bankers deemed it necessary to utilize force to kickstart capital's recirculation.
+They hijacked the drive, buried it in buildings, and packaged it into an amusement park to rejuvenate the financial landscape.

-    Are bankers really preventing jumping from buildings, or are they even exploiting jumping from buildings, which is the last resort to relieve stress, to increase their own profit?
+Are the bankers truly protecting individuals jumping from edifices, or are they even capitalizing on such desperate acts—the most lethal means of alleviating stress—to secure their own financial interests?

-Suddenly, we realize that the work-led lifestyle is like obsessive-compulsive disorder, pushed by **an invisible force**.
-- Now, do you know what this **force** is?
+Suddenly, we became aware that our labor-centric way of life is being driven by **an imperceptible force**.
+Now, do you know what this **force** is?

 </div>
 </details>
 </div>